• Features

 Film Review – A Separation (2011)

-by Golsheed Bagheri
+By Golsheed Bagheri

 A Separation is an Iranian drama directed by Asghar Farhadi.image As is indicated by the title, the film focuses on the separation of Nader and Simin, an affluent couple residing in Tehran.
 Simin wishes to escape Iran’s repressive society and move to Canada, which she believes is a more suitable environment to raise their daughter, Termeh.
 Nader refuses to leave under the pretext that he must stay in Iran to take care of his elderly father who is suffering from advanced Alzheimer’s disease.
 Their situation is further complicated by Razieh, a devout Muslim woman from the lower economic class, who is hired to help care for Nader’s father.
 Numerous financial and personal conflicts pit the well-off Nader and Simin against Razieh and her unemployed, debt-ridden husband, Hojat.